 The major in Spanish and Portuguese is ideal for students seeking preparation for:

-- careers in international relations, law, journalism, business, social work, K-12 teaching, medicine, public service, and the arts and humanities
+- Careers in international relations, law, journalism, business, social work, K-12 teaching, medicine, public service, and the arts and humanities

-- graduate study in Spanish and Portuguese Literatures and Culture
+- Graduate study in Spanish and Portuguese Literatures and Culture

-- graduate study in Hispanic Linguistics or Linguistics
+- Graduate study in Hispanic Linguistics or Linguistics

 Learning Goals for the Spanish and Portuguese Program:

-Common to all five options is the goal of providing our undergraduate majors with a high level of proficiency in understanding, speaking, reading, and writing Spanish and/or Portuguese, in varying cultural contexts, with increasing emphasis on the latter two skills as students progress through the major.
+Common to all four options is the goal of providing our undergraduate majors with a high level of proficiency in understanding, speaking, reading, and writing Spanish and/or Portuguese, in varying cultural contexts, with increasing emphasis on the latter two skills as students progress through the major.
 While lower division prerequisites emphasize the acquisition of all four skills, upper-division coursework approaches these aims through the process of addressing questions of linguistics and literary analysis in the full chronological and geographic range of Hispanic cultures.
 Each of the five options has a core writing component, and each includes courses designated as writing-intensive.
 The upper-division writing courses emphasize skill development in a subject-matter context.
 We see the research, organizational, and argumentative aspects of writing as skills that transfer across languages (thus Spanish and Portuguese as liberal arts majors), and also as markers of high proficiency in the target language.

 It is important for students to have access to information regarding the areas of expertise, in not only geographic regions but also in the fields of literature and linguistics that enable them to become critical readers and thinkers.
 Students will learn to organize research projects using the full range of available sources, construct arguments, summarize positions, and present them in coherent, convincing written and oral form.
 The goals of our program distinguish between knowledge and skills: